-- Error in understanding is reflected by Statement of Objects and Reasons of Integrated Goods and Services Tax Act, 2017 which is the cause of imprecision in drafting the Constitution (101st Amendment Act) - - Presently, article 269 of the Constitution empower the Parliament to make law on the taxes to be levied on the sale or purchase taking place in the course of inter-state trade or commerce.
+- Statement of Objects and Reasons of Integrated Goods and Services Tax Act, 2017 - - Presently, article 269 of the Constitution empower the Parliament to make law on the taxes to be levied on the sale or purchase taking place in the course of inter-state trade or commerce.
 Accordingly, Parliament has enacted the Central Sales Tax Act, 1956 for levy of central sales tax on the sale taking place in the course of inter-state trade or commerce.
-The central sales tax is collected and retained by the exporting states. - Power to levy Central Sales Tax is under Article 246(1) read with Entry 92A of List I of Seventh Schedule of the Constitution. - Article 269 is not the source of power to levy Central Sales Tax.
-It only provides for assignment of revenue to the states.
+The central sales tax is collected and retained by the exporting states." - The above extract shows the error in conceptual understanding.
+This is the cause of imprecision in drafting the Constitution (101st Amendment Act), 2016.